forsberg/forsberg.github.io/CV.md

 [Mailman](http://www.list.org).
 Author of several small projects under Open Source license.

+Lead in the process of creating an open source policy for NIRA Dynamics.

 Documentation/Lectures
 ----------------------

 Good documentation writing skills.
-Experience from writing technical documentation in Docbook, SGML, HTML, LaTeX, FrameMaker and reStructured Text.
+Experience from writing technical documentation in Docbook, SGML, HTML, LaTeX, FrameMaker, reStructured Text and Markdown, using various tools, most recently [Hugo](https://gohugo.io).

 Author of a large set of webpages about Linux.